KonradOliwer/yana-fe-react/README.md

 - [ruby on rails](https://github.com/KonradOliwer/yana-be-rails)
 - [Node.js + NestJS](https://github.com/KonradOliwer/yana-be-nestjs)

+Make sure to use same tag version for frontend and backend to ensure compatibility.

 ## # TODO
 This section is a list of functionalities that are required to make it fully functional and usable.